garrettlaman/garrettlaman.github.io/content/Homelab/Deploying a Talos k8s cluster on Proxmox.md

 title: "Deploying a Talos k8s cluster on Proxmox"
 description: "I deployed a lightweight, declarative Talos cluster on Proxmox to cut down on OS management overhead.
 These are the steps I took and commands I used."
 tags:
-  - "homelab"
+  - homelab
-  - "kubernetes"
+  - kubernetes
-  - "talos"
+  - talos
-  - "proxmox"
+  - proxmox
 created: 2025-09-14
 ---